ocaml-bench/ocaml_bench_scripts/stability_example/README.md

 The performance of a function can be affected by its code layout on modern x86 processors.
 This effect can be surprisingly large (10-20%) on some benchmarks.

-The script 'stability_example.sh' pulls a known compiler hash where we change the layout of 'fold_left_while_test.ml' by adding variables to a the dummy function 'foo'.
+The script `stability_example.sh` pulls a known compiler hash where we change the layout of `fold_left_while_test.ml` by adding variables to a the dummy function `foo`.
 On our E5-2430L v2 (Ivy-Bridge) machine where we have isolated the CPUs, we see very stable times for each binary but very different run times for each binary between (0.96s and 1.12s).

 Alignment effect are a known problem for compiler developers.
 There is a LLVM talk given by Zia Ansari https://www.youtube.com/watch?v=IX16gcX4vDQ&feature=youtu.be where he describes several effects including:
  - Decoder alignment